TurboWarp/scaffolding/README.md

 loadProject('60917032');
 ```

-Once the project loads, you can start the project with
+Loading projects takes a while, so this returns a Promise that resolves when the project loads.
+Once it loads, you can start the project with:

 ```js
 scaffolding.greenFlag();